SwedbankPay/developer.swedbankpay.com/_includes/use-case-recurring.md

 This can be done by making an initial purchase, storing user details along with the transaction, or performing a `Verify` operation for account verification.
 `Verify` is a zero-sum operation used solely for registering details for future use.

 You can read more about the basic implementation of a payment order in our [Get Started][get-started] section.
+The API calls needed for this use case are available and ready to use in our [collection of Online Payment APIs][testsuite].
+You can use the collection with your own test account or with the generic test merchant.

 ## Step 2: Choose Recurring Model and Token